BinLi8256/Statistics/README.md

 ## Penn State Online Courses

 Penn State University offers free and valuable resources at https://online.stat.psu.edu/statprogram/graduate-programs.
 I use it to review some topics that I learned at Graduate School.
 These are
-- Probability Theory 🎲
+- 🎲 Probability Theory
-- Mathematical Statistics 📚
+- 📚 Mathematical Statistics
-- Applied Time Series 📈
+- 📈 Applied Time Series
-- etc.
+- etc...